Joy-less/SQLiteSharp/README.md

 );
 ```

-## Notes
+## Tips

+### Automatic Schema Migration

-- Tables are automatically migrated to add new tables and columns, however changed columns are not updated.
+Tables are automatically migrated to add new tables and columns, however existing columns are not modified.

+### Thread Safety

-- A SqliteConnection should not be used by multiple threads.
+A SqliteConnection should not be used by multiple threads.
 However, multiple SqliteConnections can be opened and used concurrently, since they use SQLite's built-in `FullMutex`.

 ## Versioning Guide